TiffanyChan614/React-Quizzical/README.md

 - [x] Light/dark mode
 - [x] Progress preserves when the user refreshes the page
 - [x] Add a footer with links to my social media
-- [ ] Add French and Chinese translations
-- [ ] Store user's history of quiz results in Firebase
-- [ ] Add a leaderboard to display the top 10 scores
+- [x] Add a leaderboard to display the top 25 scores
+- [ ] Highlight questions unanswered by the user in the quiz page

 ## Usage